superfly/docs/reference/volumes.html.md

 nav: firecracker
 ---

-Volumes are persistent storage for Fly Apps.
+Volumes are local persistent storage for Fly App VMs.
 They allow an app to save its state, preserving configuration, session or user data, and be restarted with that information in place.

 A Fly Volume is a slice of an NVMe drive on the physical server your Fly App runs on.

+Fly Volumes are a lot like the disk inside your laptop, with the speed and simplicity advantage of being right there attached to your motherboard and accessible from a mount point in your file system.
+And the disadvantages that come with being tied to that hardware, too.

+Things to consider before settling on volume storage:

+* If your app needs a volume on every Machine (i.e. every VM), you'll need to run as many volumes as there are Machines.
-One consequence of this: if your app uses persistent storage, every instance of that app must run on a host that has a volume provisioned for it.
-Another: there's a one-to-one mapping between VMs and volumes.
+* There's a one-to-one mapping between VMs and volumes.
 You can't share a volume between apps, nor can two VMs mount the same volume at the same time.
+A single VM can only mount one volume at a time.
+* Volumes are independent of one another; Fly.io does not automatically replicate data among the volumes on an app, so if you need the volumes to sync up, your app has to make that happen.
+* If your app needs a volume to function, and the NVMe drive hosting your volume fails, that instance of your app goes down.
+There's no way around that.
+* If you only have a single copy of your data on a single Fly Volume, and that drive fails, data is lost.
+Fly.io takes daily snapshots, retained for 5 days, but these are meant as a backstop, not your primary backup method.

+Explore further options for data storage in [Databases & Storage](/docs/database-storage-guides/).

+## Fly Volumes and flyctl

 Volumes are managed using the [`fly volumes`](/docs/flyctl/volumes/) command.